telus-health-ch/mcp-graphql/README.md

 # mcp-graphql

 [![smithery badge](https://smithery.ai/badge/mcp-graphql)](https://smithery.ai/server/mcp-graphql)

 Model Context Protocol server for working with GraphQL servers.
 It's a simple implementation using an introspection query to read the schema and one tool to query your server.

+For clients that do not support resources it also has an introspection tool call it will recommend to use first.

 <a href="https://glama.ai/mcp/servers/4zwa4l8utf"><img width="380" height="200" src="https://glama.ai/mcp/servers/4zwa4l8utf/badge" alt="mcp-graphql MCP server" /></a>